turbot/steampipe-plugin-aws/docs/tables/aws_kinesis_video_stream.md

 ```

-### List all the video streams that are not in Active state
+### List video streams that are not in Active state

 ```sql
 select